Back to Projects

 Architecture & Approach

-Desktop application backed by a local FastAPI service written in Python, using FFmpeg and OpenCV for video processing.
-AI analysis integrates Gemini, WhisperX, and CLIP.
-Local indexing is stored in SQLite, with PostgreSQL used for cloud-side services.
-Additional microservices are implemented in Node.js.
+Electron and React desktop application backed by local Python services for video processing, using FFmpeg and OpenCV for media analysis.
+Local indexing is stored in SQLite, with PostgreSQL used for cloud-side services and Node.js microservices handling supporting workflows.

 Key Tradeoffs